 Nearly 4 in 5 candidates say the overall candidate experience they receive is an indicator of how a company values its people.
 The employee lifecycle starts before interviews.
 Show your talent pool you are investing in the right people by committing to bias-free assessments.

 Choosing the Right Assessment

 Assessments have flooded the market in recent years, some cheap and easy, but be assured that you get what you pay for.
 Look for an assessment that is:

-1) Scientifically validated – Anyone can slap together a questionnaire, call it a pre-employment assessment, and charge 15 bucks a pop.
-The employer that chooses this cheap route is throwing money away, not saving it, because the results will be useless.
+Anyone can put together a questionnaire and call it a pre-employment assessment.
+But without proven validation, the results will be useless.
 Authentic assessments are scientifically validated through extensive research and testing to make sure they measure what they claim to measure.
 This is called “construct validity.”
-Top-of-the-line assessments also achieve something called “criterion validity,” which (jumping a few steps for the sake of brevity) means they are scientifically validated to measure job-performance potential.
-Spoiler alert: Our assessment, the Caliper Profile, is validated both for construct and criterion validity.
+Top-of-the-line assessments also achieve something called “criterion validity,” which means they are scientifically validated to measure job-performance potential.
+The Caliper Profile, is validated both for construct and criterion validity.

-3) Versatile – For the ultimate in consistent application of employment assessments throughout your organization, you should use an assessment tool that works both for selection and for staff development.
-A versatile assessment is also scalable to the size and needs of any organization, whether those needs are occasional hiring or an integrated, enterprise-wide hiring-and-development strategy.
+For the consistent application of employment assessments throughout your organization, you should use an assessment tool that works both for selection and for staff development.
+Look for a versatile assessment that is also scalable to the size and needs of any organization, whether those needs are occasional hiring or an integrated, enterprise-wide hiring-and-development strategy.
 Such an assessment could serve as a platform for people analytics, as the basis for a 360-degree executive coaching program, or as a tool for identifying and developing high-potentials.
-Spoiler alert: Ah, never mind.
-It’s not a secret anymore.
-The Caliper Profile.